 Fitting double glazing cuts heat loss through windows by almost 50% and will also help to reduce your heating bill.
 Closing your curtains when it gets dark will also reduce heat loss.

-If your boiler is over ten years old it’s likely to be less efficient than more modern boiler designs.
-Replacing an old boiler with a new high efficiency boiler will help you to reduce the amount that you spend on heating.
+If your boiler is over ten years old, replacing it with a new high-efficiency boiler is likely to lower the amount that you spend on heating.

 Please remember that it is important to ensure that you have your boiler serviced by a registered Gas Safe engineer at least every two years.